Smoked Turkey Breast for Thanksgiving

 How to Smoke the Turkey Breast

-You can make these in ANY smoker whether it's electric, charcoal, gas or wood.
+You can make these in ANY smoker whether it’s electric, charcoal, gas or wood.
 As long as you have heat and good smoke.. it will work.
-Rather than trying to tell everyone how to smoke these in every individual type of smoker, I am in the process of writing instructions for popular smoker models.

 I chose to use my Landmann Great Outdoors Smoky Mountain propane smoker this time and I have some great news below for owners of that smoker on how to keep the smoke going for 3-5 hours straight using the same equipment that came with the smoker when you purchased it.